-The Doors’ Robbie Krieger Holds Out Hope for Reunion With John Densmore
+The Doors’ Robby Krieger Holds Out Hope for Reunion With John Densmore

 The Doors may be reflecting on the 'Live at the Bowl '68' DVD and live album, but for Robby Krieger it's a little bit bittersweet considering the rift that he and Ray Manzarek have with the band's longtime drummer John Densmore.